-Michael first joined ITDP in Hamburg, Germany, as part of the European program.
-He now leads all ITDP programmatic activities in the United States, is the creator and head of the MOBILIZE program—a transport leadership platform that convenes innovative doers and thinkers from across the globe—and chair’s the Sustainable Transport Award committee.
-He led an international team in a USAID parking reform project in Kiev, Ukraine, and the Our Cities Ourselves urban visioning program on transit-oriented development and active transport in India, Brazil, and Mexico.
+He is the creator of the MOBILIZE program—a mobility leadership platform that convenes innovative doers and thinkers from across the globe—and former Chair of the Sustainable Transport Award committee.
+Expanding on ITDP’s programmatic efforts in Eastern Europe and post-Soviet countries, he led an international consortium in a USAID technical assistance project in Ukraine and engaged in sustainable mobility efforts in Central Asia.
+Additionally, Michael led the Our Cities Ourselves urban visioning program on transit-oriented development and active transport in India, Brazil, and Mexico.

-Michael has a master’s in urban planning from New York University and a bachelor’s from Cornell University.
+Michael holds a Master’s in Urban Planning from New York University and a Bachelor’s in English and Social Inequality from Cornell University.